Medical Research: What is the background for this study?

 Medical Research: What are the main findings?

 Dr. Daniels: In the first phase, we found that a combined population of fire fighters from San Francisco, Chicago, and Philadelphia showed higher-than-expected rates of certain types of cancer than the general U.S. population.
 The findings suggested that firefighters may be at higher risk of digestive, oral, respiratory, and urinary system cancers than the general population.
 When we compared firefighters based on their exposure potential, we found that the risk of lung cancer and leukemia increased with exposures.
 Finding a correlation between estimates of exposure and some cancer types adds to the evidence of a cause and effect relationship between firefighting and cancer.
+It is believed that some of these problems could be solved with the correct equipment which may include better helmets and custom boots.

 Medical Research: What should clinicians and patients take away from your report?